Intellectual Challenges that Lead to Worldview Changes

 - those who have no professional interest in philosophy but who wish to approach a liberal education through the discipline of philosophy;

-- those who want a composite or interdepartmental major in philosophy and the natural sciences, behavioral sciences, humanities, or creative arts;
+- those who want a composite or interdepartmental major in philosophy and the natural sciences, behavioral sciences, humanities, creative arts, or business;

 - those who want an intensive study of philosophy preparatory to graduate study in some other field, such as law, theology, medicine, or education; and